LIMS vs. LIS: Which is Right for Your Lab?

 • Compliance with regulatory standards (e.g., HIPAA, CLIA)

-A LIS plays an important role in streamlining the workflow of medical labs, enabling faster and more accurate diagnoses and treatment decisions.
+While both a LIMS and a LIS are helpful, a LIS plays an important role in streamlining medical lab workflows, enabling faster and more accurate diagnoses and treatment decisions.

 LIMS vs. LIS: When Do You Need One?